mrkrug24/Computing-techniques/2. Gauss method/README.md

 |2\.|Infinite set|Indefinite|
 |3\.|No|Incompatible|

 2. Write a program solving SLOUGH by the Gauss method.
 The program should receive the number of equations in the system, coefficients for unknowns and a vector of free terms as input.
 At the output, the program should output a solution to this system – a vector of values.

-Additionally:

-1) The program should determine the possibility of solving the original system.
-2) To minimize errors, the program must modify the source data accordingly.
+The program should determine the possibility of solving the original system.
+To minimize errors, the program must modify the source data accordingly.
 (The program code is located in the Gauss.py file)

 3. List the main advantages and disadvantages of the Gauss method: